11-week-old baby milestones, sleep, feeding and what to expect this week plus expert tips

 Medically Reviewed by: Dr Amit Shah

-It may seem like yesterday that you were pregnant and instead of your growing bump, there's now an 11-week-old baby in its place.
-You're also in the final week of the newborn period, also known as the fourth trimester.
+It may seem like yesterday that you were pregnant but now, instead of your growing bump, there's an 11-week-old baby in its place.
 Where has the time gone?
+They're also nearing the end of the newborn period, known as the fourth trimester.

-It may have been a whirlwind of sleepless nights dotted with joyful moments but now that you're a bit more settled in your new role as mum, you'll start to pick up on your baby's cues and cries and learn to interpret them as best you can.
-While your almost three month old is busy growing and their brain developing and learning about this new world they now live in, you may start thinking about what development milestones your baby has reached.
+It may have been a whirlwind of sleepless nights dotted with joyful moments, but now that you're a bit more settled in your new role as mum, you'll start to pick up on your baby's cues and cries and learn to interpret them as best you can.
+While your almost three month old is busy growing, developing their brain and learning about the new world they live in, you may start to think about what development milestones your baby has reached.

 Development milestones for 11-week-old baby